Daniel-Chin/Teo-demos-ChatPiano/script.md

 John: "Yep, that's exactly the Chinese pop song I was thinking about.
 Do you know whether it was a reference to Jupiter or an infringement?"

-Teo: "From what I can see, the melody lines differ after the first three notes.
-The commonality between Jupiter and 畫心, on its own, is not musically signifying enough for it to point to any specific piece.
-I’d say 畫心 probably came up with it in parallel."
+Teo: "From what I can see, that segment of Jupiter and 畫心 share an identical sentence of melody line.
+Still, they contextualize that material so differently that the effects produced are totally different.
+I believe they are independent works aiming at distinct goals."

 John: "I see.
 Onto piano learning, then.
-Can you show me the right hand at 50% tempo?"
+Can you show me the right hand at 80% tempo?
+Also transpose it to the white keys."

+Teo: "[huaxin_simple]"

 John: "[practices for a while...]"